umalabs/authorization-enhanced-mail-system/AEMS_500.md

 ## Key points

 • An email is comprised of resources (message and attachments) stored in a resource mailbox—an email-specific resource server.
 • The email resources owned by the sender, stored in a sender's resource mailbox, are temporarily shared with the recipient.
-Following a successful sharing process, a notification email with the email resources identifier (resources URI) is sent to the recipient through the standard email system.
+Following a successful sharing process, a notification email is sent to the recipient through the standard email system.
+The notification email contains the identifier of shared email resources—URI, and the category of correspondence, e.g., personal, business, healthcare.
+•  After receiving the notification email, the recipient's email application determines which resource mailbox will be used for communication according to the correspondence category.
 • The recipient's resource retrieval agent, which acts on behalf of the recipient, gets the resources URI from the email application, gets delegated access from the sender authorization server using an authorization grant, and retrieves the email resources from the sender resource mailbox.
 The retrieved data are stored in the recipient resource mailbox.

 ## Advantages over Standard Mail System